isomerpages/nparks-fotp/_our-fotp-projects/Destination Parks.md

 ![](/images/themed%20trails%207.png)
 ![](/images/themed%20trails%208.png)
 Various existing and proposed **community** spaces within the 13 southern parks, such as therapeutic gardens and event lawns, will be linked up to make them more accessible to residents and neighbouring communities.

+NParks will be carrying out public consultation to seek ideas and feedback on the plans to enhance the three planned Destination Parks, which will help shape their designs.
+Express your interest to take part in our engagement sessions [here](www.go.gov.sg/fotpengagement).